GlennWSo/resume/ssg/content/4fun/nixos.md

 duration = "ongoing"
 +++

-Glenn started using Linux for both work and personal projects to make handling the various tool-chains easier.
-Now he uses NixOs for the robust development environments it offer.
+Glenn use Linux for both work and personal projects.
+Currently he uses NixOS and benefits from the robust development environments it offer.